GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 Context rolls
 -------------

+**NOTE**: This UI is only available for DirectX and Vulkan profiles.

 Context rolling is a hardware feature specific to the GCN graphics architecture and needs to be taken into consideration when optimizing